katharostech/bevy_retrograde/README.md

         })
         .id();

-    // Make the yello radish a child of the red radish scene_graph
+    // Make the yellow radish a child of the red radish scene_graph
         .add_child(red_radish, yellow_radish)
         // This could fail if the child is an ancestor of the parent